lovejeetBawa1980/Manim-Quadratic-Derivatio/README.md

+# This project visually explains the derivation of this formula step by step, enhancing understanding through animations.

 # Manim Quadratic Formula Project

 This project demonstrates the derivation of the quadratic formula using Manim, a mathematical animation engine.
 The animations are designed to be smooth and visually appealing, featuring elegant color gradients.